-The trails coordinator's recommendations have been incorporated as appropriate in the Recommendation Section of this report.
+The trails coordinator's recommendations have been incorporated, as appropriate, in the Recommendation section of this report.

 - g.
 Permit Review Section-The Permit Review Section declined to comment as they do not normally comment on the establishment of design parameters for projects and there was insufficient information regarding the signage to make a determination as to whether or not the proposal comports with Zoning Ordinance signage requirements. - h.
-Environmental Planning Section-In a revised memorandum dated November 22, 2010, the Environmental Planning Section offered the following comments:
+Environmental Planning Section-In a revised memorandum dated December 23, 2010, the Environmental Planning Section offered the following: